-With the new year around the corner, you’re probably doing what most smart business owners do: planning the new year.
+As we near the end of another year, you’re probably doing what most smart business owners do: planning for next year.

-And if you’re like the business owners I work with, you’re a little uncertain about your plan.
+And like the business owners who hire me, you’re a little uncertain about your plan.
 You think you know what you want to do, but the ideas also come with a mega dose of uncertainty and a long list of questions.

 I hear you!

 Planning for the coming year can be challenging.
 This is exactly why today, together, we’re going to create your action plan for the new year.

 Because when you have a clear plan, you’re more likely to follow through like a pro.

 I’ve even included a free download from the multi-talented and mega-generous Mayi Carles.
 I am ALWAYS using her month-at-a-glance planner to outline and keep track of my big-picture business plan.

 And since I always use it, I asked her if I could give a free copy to you.
 Since she’s so super awesome, of course she said yes!
 (Keep reading to get your free copy, no tricks or opt-ins required.)